A Word from Martin Hoke, the Inventor of Naväge

 The first thing I learned is that nasal irrigation has been around a very long time.
 The neti pot, a gravity-based device for pouring saline into one nostril and out the other was first described in written records in India over 500 years ago, and was likely invented many centuries before that.
 In 2005, Dr. Mehmet Oz introduced the neti pot to Oprah Winfrey and millions of her friends all over the world.

 Today, the neti pot has been joined by dozens of other commercially available devices for performing nasal irrigation.
 Most of these rely on pressure generated by squeezing a plastic bottle to push saline into the nasal cavity.
-While this this technology is effective, it's also fairly primitive, and it's off-putting for many.
+While this technology is effective, it's also fairly primitive, and it's off-putting for many.
 And because the irrigant pours out your nose as it exits, you've got to stand over a sink if you don't want to make a mess of things.
 (Besides, you don't get to see what came out!)

 In January 2007, inspired by my overwhelmingly positive personal experience with nasal irrigation, I began thinking about how to build a better mousetrap.